custom-components/ble_monitor/info.md

 {% endif %}
 {% if installed or pending_update %}

-# Changes in 0.9.5
+# Changes in 0.9.6

-- Added support for Xiaomi Smart Water Leak Sensor (SJWS01LM).
+- Added support for Cleargrass Qingping Temperature Humidity sensor (CGDK2).
 Note that this sensor requires an encryption key.

 {% endif %}